 - Hopper feeder: All types and sizes of birds seem to enjoy the hopper style feeder.
 Woodlink Absolute Squirrel Resistant Feeder

 - Flipper feeder: These feeders use a squirrels weight to activate a motor which then spins the perch around, “flipping” the squirrel off the feeder.
-Yankee Flipper
+The most well known and loved is the Yankee Flipper

 Cage systems work on the simple principle that many squirrels are much larger than songbirds.
 Therefore if you enclose the seed in a cage with small openings, the squirrels will be unable to get through the bars.
 These are typically tube style feeders with a large metal cage circling the feeder.
 A side bonus to these feeders is that they can also keep out larger birds like Starlings and Grackles.
 These birds may hog the feeders and push out smaller birds.
 However this does also mean larger birds you may want to feed like Cardinals and Blue Jays, will not be able to enter the cage.
 Droll Yankees Squirrel Proof Dome Caged Feeder.